 Now it’s time to pour the actual candle…

 Step 6: When it had melted, I dipped the wick to cover 75% of it with wax.
 I ran my fingers from top to bottom to straighten out the wick as the wax dried.
 This helps to make the wick very straight and helps when setting it in the candle container.
 (An alternative option is to use wick stickers, which will hold the wick in place while setting it.)

 Step 7: I wrapped the white end of my wick around a pen or pencil with the straight, waxy end dipping down into the center of the candle container.
 Once the wick is in the correct position, I gently poured about a 1/2 inch of the beeswax/coconut oil mixture into the candle container.

 At this point, I let my mixture harden for about 5 minutes; then, I stuck it in the fridge for an additional 5 minutes to ensure the wick stayed put while I poured the rest of the candle.
 This process looked something like this:

 Step 8: After the wax has solidified enough to allow the wick to stay put on its own, I was ready to finish the candle.
 I split the remainder of my mixture into two pours.
 After the first half, I gave the candle another 5 minutes to solidify.
 The last thing I wanted was for the new pours to melt the wax on the bottom, which would send my wick floating around.

-And done!
+And then I was done!
 I let my newly made candle rest for 24 hours.
 Then, I trimmed the wick and lit it.
 Isn’t it adorable?
 I just used an old Yankee Candle holder for this one.